Julia Serano: Life

-Assigned male at birth, Serano has stated that she first consciously recognized in herself a desire to be female during the late 1970s, when she was 11 years old.
-A few years later, she began crossdressing.
-At first, she crossdressed secretively, but she eventually started identifying herself openly as a "male crossdresser."
-Serano attended her first support group for crossdressers in 1994 while she lived in Kansas.
+Serano has stated that she first consciously recognized in herself a desire to be female during the late 1970s, when she was 11 years old.
+A few years later, she began gender-bending.
+At first, she gender-bent secretively, but she eventually started identifying herself openly as a "male crossdresser."
+Serano attended her first support group for gender-bending communities in 1994 while she lived in Kansas.

 Soon afterward, Serano moved to the San Francisco Bay Area where she met her wife, Dani, in 1998.
-Around then, Serano began identifying as not only a crossdresser but also transgender and bigender.
-In 2001, she began medically transitioning and identifying as a trans woman.
+During this time, Serano began identifying as not only a crossdresser but also transgender and bisexual.
+In 2001, she began medically transitioning and identifying as a transgender woman.